johnxie/hackathon-sponsorship/README.md

 | 🎗️ | [Leap Motion](https://www.leapmotion.com/) | Leap Motion’s mission is to remove the barriers between people and technology.       |

  ### 🤔 Other

+ Other generous companies that often sponsors hackathons, we're yet to categorize them.

  |    | Sponsor                                                                                                           | Description                                                   |
  |----|-------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|